 Gerber Guaranteed Acceptance Life Insurance Review

-The Gerber Guaranteed Issue product is a fairly typical policy in terms of features and benefits.
-What sets it apart from alternatives is the strong brand name, simple application process, and payment options.
+The Gerber Guaranteed Issue product is a standard insurance policy when it comes to its benefits and features.
+At the end of the day, what really makes it stand out from alternatives is the strong brand name, simple application process, and payment options.

 The purpose of Gerber’s Guaranteed Life Plan is to help alleviate the burden of final expenses, such as medical bills, leftover debts, and funeral costs.

-To review, this product is available for people between the ages of 50 and 80 in amounts ranging from $5,000 to $25,000.
-With Gerber, you are able to take out multiple guaranteed life policies, but the cumulative total cannot exceed $25,000.
-This amount is currently not subject to federal income tax when paid to a named beneficiary.
+To review, this product is for older individuals between 50 and 80 years old and is available in quantities ranging from $5,000 up to $25,000.
+With a policy from Gerber, you are also able to take out multiple guaranteed life policies.
+However, the cumulative amount should not exceed $25,000.
+The total amount you’re insured for is currently not subjected to federal incomes taxes after it’s paid to the named beneficiary.

 The application process is very simple, similarly to AIG’s.
 The process takes place entirely over the phone with a licensed, independent agent and is complete in under 20 minutes.
 There is no medical exam and absolutely no health questions to answer.